Geocaching at Indiana DNR Properties

 - There are now no limits on the number of caches one person may place, although the property manager has the right to refuse approval of caches.

-What are the Steps for Placing a Cache on a DNR Property?
+Steps for placing a cache on a DNR property

 - Identify the location where you want to place the cache.